blairanderson/serverlessconsultants/plugins/serverless-offline.md

 * Lazy loading of your files with require cache invalidation: no need for a reloading tool like Nodemon.
 * And more: integrations, authorizers, proxies, timeouts, responseParameters, HTTPS, Babel runtime, CORS, etc...

 This plugin is updated by its users, I just do maintenance and ensure that PRs are relevant to the community.
 In other words, if you [find a bug or want a new feature](https://github.com/dherault/serverless-offline/issues), please help us by becoming one of the [contributors](https://github.com/dherault/serverless-offline/graphs/contributors) :v: !
 See the [contributing section](#contributing).
+We are looking for maintainers, see [this issue](https://github.com/dherault/serverless-offline/issues/304).

 ## Documentation